Battle of Franklin: Aftermath

 Following the failure of Johnson's assault, Hood decided to end offensive actions for the evening and began to plan for a resumed series of attacks in the morning.
-Schofield ordered his infantry to cross the river, starting at 11 p.m., despite objections from Cox that withdrawal was no longer necessary and that Hood was weakened and should be counter-attacked.
+Schofield ordered his infantry to cross the river, starting at 23:00, despite objections from Cox that withdrawal was no longer necessary and that Hood was weakened and should be counter-attacked.
 Schofield had received orders from Thomas to evacuate earlier that day—before Hood's attack began—and he was happy to take advantage of them despite the changed circumstances.
 Although there was a period in which the Union army was vulnerable, outside its works and straddling the river, Hood did not attempt to take advantage of it during the night.
 The Union army began entering the breastworks at Nashville at noon on December 1, with Hood's damaged army in pursuit.

 The damaged Confederate force was left in control of Franklin, but its enemy had escaped again.
 Although he had briefly come close to breaking through in the vicinity of the Columbia Turnpike, Hood was unable to destroy Schofield or prevent his withdrawal to link up with Thomas in Nashville.
 And his unsuccessful result came with a frightful cost.
-The Confederates suffered 6,252 casualties, including 1,750 killed and 3,800 wounded.
+The Union commanding general claimed that the Confederates suffered 6,252 casualties, including 1,750 killed and 3,800 wounded, but this is not corroborated by Confederate reports.
 An estimated 2,000 others suffered less serious wounds and returned to duty before the Battle of Nashville.

-But more importantly, the military leadership in the West was decimated, including the loss of perhaps the best division commander of either side, Patrick Cleburne, who was killed in action.
+More importantly, the military leadership in the West was decimated, including the loss of perhaps the best division commander of either side, Patrick Cleburne, who was killed in action.
 Fourteen Confederate generals (six killed, seven wounded, and one captured) and 55 regimental commanders were casualties.
 Five generals killed in action at Franklin were Cleburne, John Adams, Hiram B. Granbury, States Rights Gist, and Otho F. Strahl.
 A sixth general, John C. Carter, was mortally wounded and died later on December 10.
 The wounded generals were John C. Brown, Francis M. Cockrell, Zachariah C. Deas, Arthur M. Manigault, Thomas M. Scott, and Jacob H. Sharp.
 One general, Brig.
 Gen. George W. Gordon, was captured.
 Also among the dead was Tod Carter, the middle child of the Carter family.
 Having enlisted in the Confederate army three years earlier, Carter had returned to his hometown for the first time since then, only to be wounded in battle just a few hundred yards away from his own house.
 He was found by his family after the battle, and died early in the next day.